rwightman/gen-efficientnet-pytorch/README.md

 # PyTorch Generic MobileNet

 A 'generic' implementation of MobileNets that covers most of the architectures derived from the MobileNet V1/V2 block sequence, including those found via automated neural architecture search.
+All models are implemented by the same class, with string based architecture definitions to configure the block layouts (idea from [here](https://github.com/tensorflow/tpu/blob/master/models/official/mnasnet/mnasnet_models.py))

+## Models

 Implemented models include:
 * MNASNet B1, A1 (Squeeze-Excite), and Small